The Oak Ridge Institute at the University of Tennessee

-To accomplish the mission and vision of ORI@UT, the institute must operate differently than past organizations.
+To accomplish the mission and vision of ORI at UT, the institute must operate differently than past organizations.

 On June 21, 2019, the UT Board of Trustees unanimously approved a resolution creating the Oak Ridge Institute at the University of Tennessee.
-The establishment of ORI@UT forges a path of increased collaboration and alignment, and will enhance Tennessee’s ability to provide top-tier talent in areas of national need.
-ORI@UT will maximize coordination of the many joint programs at UT and ORNL, bring together colleges and departments across UT campuses and ORNL and remove barriers to collaboration that will usher in world-class interdisciplinary graduate research and education.
+The establishment of ORI at UT forges a path of increased collaboration and alignment, and will enhance Tennessee’s ability to provide top-tier talent in areas of national need.
+ORI at UT will maximize coordination of the many joint programs at UT and ORNL, bring together colleges and departments across UT campuses and ORNL and remove barriers to collaboration that will usher in world-class interdisciplinary graduate research and education.

 - Moody Altamimi